How Many Gallons Are in a Propane Tank? Types & Sizes

 Common Propane Tank Sizes

-Knowing the empty weight and dimensions, as well as the gallons per tank, is important to consider before ordering, refilling, or transporting large propane tanks.
+Knowing the empty weight and dimensions and the gallons per tank is important to consider before ordering, refilling, or transporting large propane tanks.

 Pounds vs. Gallons

-Propane tanks are measured in both pounds and gallons.
+Propane tanks are measured in pounds and gallons.
 Typically, small tanks are measured in pounds for a couple of reasons.
-One, it tells a person roughly how much it weighs since they are often loaded and carried by hand.
-Two, a person can weigh a propane tank and find out exactly how much propane is left inside using a scale and the tare weight.
+First, it tells a person roughly how much it weighs since they are often loaded and carried by hand.
+Secondly, a person can weigh a propane tank and find out exactly how much propane is left inside using a scale and the tare weight.
 Small tanks that are movable by hand are often measured in pounds rather than gallons.

 Also, remember that a tank’s empty weight and full weight are very different.
 The empty weight tells you how much the tank weighs without any propane.
 This is useful for measuring, moving, and storage purposes.
-However, the full weight can be much heavier than the empty weight.
-For example, the empty weight of a 20lb tank is roughly 13lbs.
-One gallon of propane weighs roughly four pounds, so a full tank can be much heavier than you expect.
+However, the full weight is much heavier than the empty weight.
+For example, the empty weight of a 20-pound tank is roughly 13 pounds.
+One gallon of propane weighs roughly 4 pounds, so a full tank can be much heavier than you expect.

-Small tanks, on the other hand, are usually swapped out and carried to a store by hand.
-Large stationery, buried, or immobile propane tanks will most often be labeled in gallons rather than in pounds because no one is lifting the tanks.
+On the other hand, small tanks are usually swapped out and carried to a store by hand.
+Large stationery, buried, or immobile propane tanks will most often be labeled in gallons rather than pounds because no one is lifting the tanks.

-The typical propane tank holds between four and five gallons of propane, but there are numerous sizes of propane tanks that can hold anywhere from a single gallon to hundreds of gallons.
+The typical propane tank holds between 4 and 5 gallons of propane, but there are numerous sizes of propane tanks that can hold anywhere from a single gallon to hundreds of gallons.
 Knowing how many gallons your propane tank holds can help you budget for the future and gauge the relative size of the tank for moving or storage purposes.
 Typically, small tanks are measured in pounds, but large tanks are almost exclusively measured in gallons.
-This information will help you quickly figure out exactly how many gallons your propane tank can hold.
+This information will help you quickly determine exactly how many gallons your propane tank can hold.

 Related Read: Can Propane Tanks Explode?
 How Likely Is It?